Constipation and bowel cleansers:

 Bowel cleansing before colonoscopy.

 No solid food from start of prep.
 No clear liquids at least 2hrs before colonoscopy.
 For both regimens start the evening before colonoscopy.
-Split-dose regimen: drink 240mL every 15 mins over 1hr until 1L consumed, follow with 480mL of clear liquid; in the AM (start ≥3.5hrs before colonoscopy), drink 2nd liter over 1hr, then drink 480mL of clear liquid at least 2hrs before colonoscopy; or, Evening-only regimen: start at least 3.5hrs before bedtime; drink 240mL every 15 mins over 1hr until 1L consumed, then drink 2nd liter 1.5hrs later over 1hr; in addition, drink 1L of clear liquid.
+Split-dose regimen: drink 240mL every 15mins over 1hr until 1L consumed, follow with 480mL of clear liquids; in the AM (start ≥3.5hrs before colonoscopy), drink 2nd liter over 1hr, then drink 480mL of clear liquids at least 2hrs before colonoscopy; or, Evening-only regimen: start at least 3.5hrs before bedtime; drink 240mL every 15mins over 1hr until 1L consumed, then drink 2nd liter 1.5hrs later over 1hr; in addition, drink 1L of clear liquids.

 <18yrs: not established.